Logo1r Tiny

-US-China Peoples Friendship Association – 29th National Convention
+50th Anniversary of US-China Peoples Friendship Association (USCPFA)

 The year 2024 will be the 50th anniversary of the founding of USCPFA.
 Help us plan an exciting year for USCPFA.
 Chapter presidents and members are asked to give input for activities to your board members, and national will also be reaching out to you through Zoom, by email and through the website.